tmeckel/pulumi-tf-provider-cookiecutter/{{cookiecutter.provider}}/README-DEVELOPMENT.md

         },
     ```

+### Building the provider and SDKs

-1. Build the provider binary and ensure there are no warnings about unmapped resources and no warnings about unmapped data sources:
+1. Build the provider binary and ensure there are no warnings about unmapped
+   resources and no warnings about unmapped data sources:

     ```bash
     make provider